karmaresearch/trident/README.md

 version should be considered released with the same license.
-The other directory ("snap") contains a modified version of the SNAP library developed at Stanford (<a href="http://snap.stanford.edu/snap/index.html">Here</a> is the link to the homepage of the projecti).
+The other directory ("snap") contains a modified version of the SNAP library developed at Stanford (<a href="http://snap.stanford.edu/snap/index.html">Here</a> is the link to the homepage of the project).
 I modified the code of SNAP in order to be able to scale up to larger graphs.
 Since the original version of SNAP is released with the BSD license, then also my modified version is released with the same license.